 $100-$400 plus potential annual, monthly or per transaction brokerage costs

-Entry level sales training may be required to be paid to your Brokerage for additional training (check with your broker) Also ask about other costs that your broker may charge such as a franchise member fee, office fee, Errors and Omissions, etc. ).
+Entry level sales training may be required to be paid to your Brokerage for additional training (check with your broker) Also ask about other costs that your broker may charge such as a upfront annual and/or monthly franchise member fee, monthly office fee, transaction fee such as Errors and Omissions, Broker Administration Commission, etc.

 How much money might I earn?

 Since most real estate agents are self-employed and work on commission each brokerage company has different fees and commission splits with their salespersons.
 As a general rule, the more transactions you close the more you may earn.
 Talk with different brokerage companies to find out how they handle commission splits.

 Be prepared for it to take several months after getting your license to close on a transaction before you earn an income.
 When getting into real estate be able to support yourself several months before being paid.